JulianG/juliangaramendy.dev/content/blog/testing-opinions/index.md

 ```
 I disagree.

-I testing how a parent renders its children is [testing implementation details](https://kentcdodds.com/blog/testing-implementation-details) and thus should be avoided.
+Testing how a parent renders its children is [testing implementation details](https://kentcdodds.com/blog/testing-implementation-details) and thus should be avoided.

 I think our `<Banana>` component renders those three components, so the "subject under test" can be considered to be the entire thing: the component and its children.